 How to: Validate Data

-[ This document was written for WCF Services Version 1 Service Pack 2 and might not be up to date Please see Release Notes or Changelog for a list of changes since WCF RIA Services ]
+[ This document was written for WCF Services Version 1 Service Pack 2 and might not be up to date Please see or for a list of changes since WCF RIA Services ]

 This topic describes how you add validation attributes to properties and entities to enforce validation rules.
-Open Ria Services provides several validation attributes that perform common validation checks, and also provides the CustomValidationAttribute attribute to enable you to specify customized validation checks.
+Open Ria Services provides several validation attributes that perform common validation checks, and also provides the attribute to enable you to specify customized validation checks.

 The following default validation attributes are provided by Open Ria Services: